dotnet/designs/accepted/2020/cbor/cbor.md

 - Automatically serialize, or deserialize, between CBOR data and .NET types.
 - A `CborDocument` type representing the CBOR data model.
 - Converting Data between CBOR and JSON.
-- Support CBOR diagnostic notation.
+- Supporting CBOR diagnostic notation.
-- Supporting `System.IO.Stream`.
+- Support writing to or reading from `System.IO.Stream`.

 ## Design